Focus on one of two highly specialized paths of financial management expertise.

 Of the electives offered, candidates are encouraged to take MKTG 750, which is a project-focused class that allows students to apply their marketing knowledge to a real-world consulting opportunity.
-Students have had the opportunity to work on projects with such companies as Coty, ESPN, Sonoco and Textron.
+Students have recently had the opportunity to work on projects with such companies as Coca-Cola, ESPN, FedEx, Sonoco and Textron.

 Marketing functional specialization

 - MKTG 707: Product/Brand Policies